sunnydigital/sunnydigital.github.io/content/notes/_index.md

 ---
-title: Posts
+title: Notes
 description: |
     This section of my webpage is dedicated to the small thoughts in life.

     Sentiments however ephemeral are yet deserving of pen and paper,

-    because you never know: even the faintest synaptic tension,
+    because you never know: even the faintest synaptic pulse,

-    can bring about an inferno of change.
+    can bring about a world of change.

     🖋️📄
 ---